 - The monitoring and validation of re-vegetation via natural colonisation and changes in bog condition will be carried out using an aerial remote sensing survey, after rehabilitation measures are implemented.
-It is proposed that sites can be monitored against this baseline in the future. - Biodiversity Ecosystem services will be monitored using specific indicators during PCAS. - Carbon emissions monitoring only be carried out on a small proportion of BnM sites to develop better understanding of carbon emissions and GHG emission factors from different types of BnM sites and will be developed on association with other established research programmes.
-Some carbon flux monitoring is currently being carried out at Ummeras Bog as part of the EPA-funded SmartBOG Research Project.
+It is proposed that sites can be monitored against this baseline in the future. - Biodiversity Ecosystem services will be monitored using specific indicators. - Carbon emissions monitoring only be carried out on a small proportion of BnM sites to develop better understanding of carbon emissions and GHG emission factors from different types of BnM sites and will be developed on association with other established research programmes.
+It is expected that a Eddie Covariance flux tower will be established at Castlegar.
 Reduction in carbon emissions will be modelled by a combination of habitat condition assessment and application of appropriate carbon emission factors derived from other sites.
 Baseline monitoring (habitat condition) will be carried after rehabilitation is completed (during the Scheme).
 It is proposed that sites can be monitored against this baseline in the future.